Protein-Packed Granola for Balanced Mornings

 The addition of egg whites, instead of oil, not only enhances the protein content but also contributes to a sustained release of energy throughout the morning.

 Protein helps stabilise blood sugar levels, reducing the risk of spikes and crashes, promoting better energy, concentration and mood.
-Blood sugar management is also important for weight loss.
+Blood sugar management is also important for weight loss and hormone balance.

 Combined with the nutrient-rich seeds, nuts, and wholesome oats, this lower sugar granola offers a delicious and nourishing way to kickstart your day while supporting overall well-being.